-The EU and Southern African Development Community meet regularly to discuss issues and best practices and oversee the proper functioning of the agreement.
+The EU and the Southern African Development Community meet regularly to discuss issues and best practices and oversee the proper functioning of the agreement.

-Trading with Southern African Development Community
+Trading with the Southern African Development Community

 - Trade relations are part of the EU's overall political and economic relations with Angola, Botswana, Lesotho, Mozambique, Namibia, Eswatini, South Africa